Drenso/symfony-oidc/README.md

 #### TokenExchangeClient

 The bundle provides an `TokenExchangeClient` service that simplifies token exchange operations.
-This factory automatically handles caching of exchanged tokens and provides a clean interface for getting access tokens with different scopes and audiences.
+This client automatically handles caching of exchanged tokens and provides a clean interface for getting access tokens with different scopes and audiences.

 **Configuration:**